PenghuiDu/penghui-website/content/authors/admin/_index.md

 ---
 My name is Penghui Du, I am a senior at the Southern University of Science and Technology, majoring in Intelligent Medical Engineering.
 I’m currently a undergraduate research assistant at Martinos Center for Biomedical Imaging in Harvard Medical School.

-I am a huge enthusiast of programming as it uses concise logic to direct the workings of a system.
-Whenever I encounter a piece of code that puzzles me, I find enjoyment in deconstructing it line by line, striving to comprehend its purpose.
-This curiosity extends beyond programming, leading me to think that even our complex brains may operate on an intricate, yet elegant code that facilitates our great minds.
-This notion fuels my curiosity, driving me to dive into the field of computational and cognitive neuroscience to uncover the 'code' underlying our brains.
+I am a huge enthusiast of programming, which uses concise logic to dictate system operations.
+I believe that our complex brains may also function according to an intricate, yet elegant, 'code' that enables our incredible cognitive abilities.
+Propelled by this notion, I am eager to delve into the field of computational and cognitive neuroscience, aiming to uncover the 'code' underpinning our brains.

 Outside of my academic interests, I enjoy cooking, jogging, and traveling.
 I also have a keen interest in digital products and enjoy experimenting with computer modifications.